Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 ### Media

-- All images were taken from various locations across Google Chrome
+- All images were taken from various locations across Google Chrome.
+I have saved copies locally and also saved them to the repo in /workspace/Milestone1_Tom_Waits_Fansite/assets/images.

 ### Acknowledgements